morepath/reg/doc/usage.rst

   def labeled_report_title(obj):
       return obj.label

-We now create a Reg registry, register our implementations in it, and then tell Reg to use it automatically:
+We now create a Reg :class:`reg.Registry`, register our implementations in it using :meth:`reg.IRegistry.register`, and then tell Reg to use it automatically using :meth:`reg.implicit.Implicit.initialize`:

 .. testcode::